hardboiledfrog/smt-zvs-driver/README.md

 to the heatsink without any shorts.

 The driver connects to a tank circuit made up of 6uf - 10uf CD capacitors and a 4 turn 1/2" diameter work coil via (2) 1/4" brass busbars.
+This tank runs at about 137KHz and works very well for my work piece size.
+Coil size will be limited by frequency, larger coil equals lower resonance frequency which cause the input inductors to saturate easier (over heat).
+You can offset this with lower capacitance again within limits.
+Larger work pieces with larger power requirements will need larger inductors.

 I used (4) A123 LiFePo batteries for power as they have a very high discharge current rating and are currently the safest lithium battery tech available.
+I don't recommend other lithium batteries as I feel they don't have comparable high current drain capabilities and are still too unstable...
+Youtube is full of video examples.

 I bored out (paper thin in some areas, lol) a Sky Ray King flashlight and managed to cram everything in using 4 18650 size batteries.
 This will heat a Highly Educated Flux Titanium style nail to cherry red in about 10 seconds.
 Using the larger 26650